 Challenge Your Houston DWI Blood Test Results With Our Battle-Proven Attorneys

 If you’re searching for help with a DWI blood test in Houston, you’ve come to the right place.
 A lot of firms advertising as DWI blood test lawyers in Houston may not have actually won blood test cases.
 Our Houston DWI lawyer team has a strong track record of DWI’s with Not Guilty on blood tests.
 Here’s why a DWI blood test in Houston is a complex legal matter.

 If you have failed a blood test after a DWI arrest in the Houston area, Thiessen Law Firm is here to help.
 These cases are difficult to win, but they are not impossible.
-Attorney Mark Thiessen is Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association, and has won countless blood test trials, from 0.06 up to a 0.29 blood alcohol level.
+Attorney Mark Thiessen is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association, and has won countless blood test trials, from 0.06 up to a 0.29 blood alcohol level.
 He has also won cases involving blood tests with serious accidents and fatalities involved.
 (See more: intoxication manslaughter)

 Do I Have to Give the Police a Blood Sample?

 It is your constitutional right to refuse a blood test.
 HOWEVER, if you can you should avoid getting to this point because Texas can suspend your license and use your refusal as evidence in future prosecutions against you.
 And, in many jurisdictions, they will get a warrant for your blood 24/7.

 Before having to refuse or consent to a blood test, you will normally have the option to take a breath test and/or a standard field sobriety test first.
 If you refuse to take all of these, they will take you to the police station and read you your rights regarding the blood-alcohol tests.
 Then here’s what you do: